How Ratt’s ‘Invasion of Your Privacy’ Impacted Soccer’s Alexi Lalas

 I remember repeatedly listening to “You’re In Love” on my Walkman as I lay awake in the bottom of my bunk bed wondering how they had created the lightning effect leading into the chorus.
 I remember spending hours at my friend’s house (who had cable television) waiting for the “Lay It Down” video to come on MTV.
 I remember being in my basement screaming the chorus of “You Should Know By Now” and wondering if I was ever going to be as cool as Stephen Pearcy.

 In 1985, I was far away from the world that Ratt painted in their music, but they brought it to me.
-Thirty years later, it still does, though now it also takes me back to that time when a great riff and a car were all I needed to be happy.
+Decades later, it still does, though now it also takes me back to that time when a great riff and a car were all I needed to be happy.
 Still, to this day, when I hear the opening riff of “Lay It Down,” I immediately stop what I’m doing and prepare myself for the beautiful crush that’s coming.

 I request "Lay It Down" whenever I'm asked about music to accompany me during a guest appearance on a show or at an event.
 I even have it as a ring tone.
 And every time I hear it, I’m back driving down Woodward Avenue.